At some point, it seems, Cliff Lee figured it wasn't about the money anymore.

 "Players seem to like living here," Phillies chairman Bill Giles said.
 "There's nice housing — and not as expensive as some other places if you want to buy or rent.
 The schools are good.
 I think our front office and manager and coaches have a good reputation around baseball right now as being good people."

 Lee's move was the buzz of baseball Tuesday.
-He is expected to take a physical and seal the deal Wednesday in Philadelphia.

 "That's the most I've ever seen a player walk away from," former Mets general manager Omar Minaya said.
 "It's unprecedented."

 The Yankees are used to flexing their financial muscle to land free agents of their choosing.
 Baseball's top four salaries this year belong to players in pinstripes: Alex Rodriguez, CC Sabathia, Derek Jeter and Mark Teixeira, whose combined $100.5 million exceeded the entire payrolls of all but eight major league teams.